hanbrigh/AnnArborWalkability/README.md

 # Ann Arbor Walkability
-Developing a walkability score using OpenStreetMap and combining it with NLP from Reddit to analyze the most walkable areas of Ann Arbor
+Developing a walkability score using OpenStreetMap and combining it with NLP from Reddit to analyze the most walkable areas of Ann Arbor.